Harshad2321/AgriSakha/README.md

 ### Using the Application

+**🎭 Demo Mode vs 🤖 AI Mode:**

+The app automatically detects backend availability and switches between modes:

+- **🤖 AI Mode** (when backend is connected): Full AI-powered responses with ML models
+- **🎭 Demo Mode** (when backend is unavailable): Sample agricultural content for demonstration

+**Features available in both modes:**
 1. **Text Queries**: Type agricultural questions in the chat input
 2. **Voice Input**: Click the microphone button to speak your query
 3. **Language Toggle**: Switch between English and Hindi using the header button
-4. **Image Upload**: Upload crop/pest images using the camera button
+4. **Image Upload**: Upload crop/pest images (AI analysis or demo simulation)
 5. **Voice Output**: Click the speaker icon on bot responses to hear them

+**Connection Status:**
+- 🟢 **AI Mode - Connected**: Full backend functionality
+- 🟡 **Demo Mode**: Sample responses, perfect for demonstrations

 ### Example Queries

 **English:**
 - "What is the best time to sow wheat?"
 - "How to control pests in my crops?"
 - "What fertilizer should I use for rice?"
 - "When should I irrigate my field?"

 **Hindi:**
 - "गेहूं बोने का सबसे अच्छा समय क्या है?"
 - "मेरी फसल में कीट कैसे नियंत्रित करें?"

+**Demo Mode Sample Topics:**
+- Wheat farming tips
+- Rice cultivation advice
+- Pest management
+- Organic fertilizers

 ## 🔧 API Endpoints